Maschine20/documentation/src/languages/en/Adapter/ESPHome/README.md

 This adapter uses the [esphome-native-api](https://github.com/Nafaya/esphome-native-api#readme) with all credits to @Nafaya to interact with [ESPHome API](https://esphome.io/components/api.html?highlight=api)!

-All our adapter documentation can be found at [The DrozmotiX Docu Page](https://DrozmotiX.github.io/languages/en/ESPHome)

 ## Prerequisites

     * NodeJS >= 12.x